YangChuan80/WillowbendDICOM/README.md

 ## Introduction
 **DICOM (Digital Imaging and Communications in Medicine)** is a standard for handling, storing, printing, and transmitting information in medical imaging.
 DICOM files can be exchanged between two entities that are capable of receiving image and patient data in DICOM format by following network communications protocol.
 DICOM has been widely adopted by hospitals and is making inroads in smaller applications like dentists' and doctors' offices.

 **Willowbend DICOM** is a dialog-based application performing the conversion from DICOM format to video format (avi) in order to meet the needs and requirements for universal computer systems (PC, Mac, Linux, etc.).
 So the ordinary users of such systems can use the converted file to present, communicate and store the universal files.
 Case reports by physicians, radiologist and medical technicians can use it in medical conferences, educations of clinical medicine, and they will feel free to use universal video formats in the slide presentations.
+Besides efficiently converting a file from DICOM to AVI format, Willowbend DICOM can implement auto grey-scale optimization and customization for every frame in a DICOM before conversion, and it's able to extract patient's information rapidly from the DICOM files.

 ## Installation from Binaries
 - Download **[WillowbendDICOM_Installer.exe](https://github.com/YangChuan80/p_WillowbendDICOM/blob/master/WillowbendDICOM_Installer.exe?raw=true)** file, which is a NSIS installation file only used in Windows platform.